 - Hardly any restrictions on the load compartment.

 The vehicles belonging to Mercedes-Benz's compact car family feature transversely mounted engines.
-A compact hybrid traction head has been developed for the 8F-DCT dual clutch transmission which follows the same technical principles as the corresponding component on the vehicles with a longitudinally installed engine.
+A compact hybrid traction head has been developed for the 8G-DCT dual clutch transmission which follows the same technical principles as the corresponding component on the vehicles with a longitudinally installed engine.
 It is a permanently excited synchronous machine as an internal rotor.
-The stator is permanently integrated in the traction head housing, while the low-loss wet clutch is incorporated in the electric machine's rotor.
+The stator is permanently integrated in the traction head housing, while the low-loss wet clutch is incorporated in the motor's rotor.
 On-demand stator and rotor cooling allow use of the electric motor's peak and continuous output without any problems.

 For the first time on a Mercedes-Benz vehicle, the combustion engine is started by the electric motor - the compact hybrids do not have a separate 12-volt starter.